mozilla/tabzilla/README.md

 ## Using Tabzilla

-First step is to add the `tabzilla.css` file to you main `HTML` file:
+First step is to add the `tabzilla.css` file to your main `HTML` file:

 ```HTML
 <link rel="stylesheet" type="text/css" href="css/tabzilla.css" media="screen" />